g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Testing can be done in a green, production-like environment with blue-green deployment.
 This lessens the possibility that end users may be impacted by defects or performance problems by enabling developers to find and fix problems early in the deployment process.

 ### Advantages of Testing in Production with Blue-Green Deployment
-The following are the advantages of testing in production with Blue-Green deployment:
+The following are the advantages of testing in production with blue-green deployment:

 * Real-World Conditions: Developers have a realistic environment to test their modifications and assess how well they operate in production.
 This enables them to evaluate the behavior of the application in real-world usage scenarios, encompassing different user traffic and data loads.